 World shares retreat on fears of global, Chinese slowdown

-SINGAPORE (AP) — World markets retreated Tuesday after the International Monetary Fund trimmed its global outlook for 2019 and 2020.
-The downgrade came after China said its economy grew at the slowest pace in nearly 30 years in the last quarter of 2018.
+SINGAPORE (AP) — World markets fell Tuesday after the International Monetary Fund trimmed its global outlook for 2019 and 2020 and China said its economy grew at the slowest pace in nearly 30 years.

 THE DAY IN ASIA: Japan's Nikkei 225 index shed 0.5 percent to 20,622.91 and the Kospi in South Korea sank 0.3 percent to 2,117.77.
 Hong Kong's Hang Seng lost 0.7 percent to 27,005.45.
 The Shanghai Composite index fell 1.2 percent to 2,579.70.
 Australia's S&P ASX 200 slipped 0.5 percent to 5,858.80.
 Shares rose in Taiwan and Thailand but fell in Singapore.